-The pass rate for Hill House Upper Sixth pupils was a super 98%.
-An impressive 49% of exams were graded at A* to B, with 77% graded at C or above.
+The pass rate at Hill House School was 100%.
+A record 66% of exams were graded at A* to B, with 31% attracting the top A*/A grades.

 Headmaster David Holland was delighted with the successes, saying ‘this reflects a lot of hard work and talent from both students and teachers.
-We are especially pleased that results are improving as national expectations suggest a reduction in grades, and that the great majority of our Upper Sixth are going to top universities on competitive courses.’
+We are especially pleased that results are improving as examinations are getting harder; for two thirds of A levels to be A or B grades is a splendid achievement for all concerned, and therefore the great majority of our Upper Sixth are going to top universities on competitive courses.’